Zodiac Suite: Music

 Zodiac Suite is a series of 12 distinct but conceptually linked short pieces of music each representing a sign of the zodiac composed by American musician Mary Lou Williams.
-The suite was original written for small group performance: six songs for a trio, five songs for a solo piano and one song for a duet of piano and bass.
+The suite was originally written for small group performance: six songs for a trio, five songs for a solo piano and one song for a duet of piano and bass.
 The music has features of classical music alongside the musical language of blues and jazz.
-A demonstration of this is given in "Aires", where the music moves from the sounds of boogie-woogie to dissonance within the first minute and a half of the piece.
+A demonstration of this is given in "Aries", where the music moves from the sounds of boogie-woogie to dissonance within the first minute and a half of the piece.
 Suspended chords, whole-tone scales and contrasting use of major and minor are used throughout the suite.
 Scholar Richard Thompson noted the wide variance of styles in the suite, which included "20th century European piano preludes, blues boogie-woogie, vamps, ABA sectional forms, which often contrast jazz and classical writing, free piano cadenzas, standard song progressions and forms."
 Jazz scholar Mark Tucker proposed that the suite is "part of a larger stream of American composition" which encompasses the work of Paul Whiteman, Ferde Grofé, Peter DeRose, Alec Wilder, Bix Beiderbecke and Willard Robison.
 American academic Farah Griffin compared the suite to trumpeter Miles Davis's 1959 album Kind of Blue, and wrote that Zodiac Suite "leaps ahead a decade, previewing the sounds that would dominate the late fifties" Williams later created an orchestral score for the suite based on the influence of American composer Duke Ellington's longer works and European composers like Béla Bartók, Igor Stravinsky and Paul Hindemith.
 The orchestrated rendering of the suite integrated the individual pieces into a more unified work.